Courts of England and Wales: High Court

 The High Court of Justice functions both as a civil court of first instance and a criminal and civil appellate court for cases from the subordinate courts.
 It consists of three divisions: the King's Bench, the Chancery, and the Family divisions.
 The divisions of the High Court are not separate courts but have somewhat separate procedures and practices adapted to their purposes.
 Although particular kinds of cases will be assigned to each division depending on their subject matter, each division may exercise the jurisdiction of the High Court.
+This also means English High Court puisne judges and above can sit 'cross-bench' meaning they can hear matters normally assigned to another division should they so desire.
 However, beginning proceedings in the wrong division may result in a cost penalty.

-The formation of The Business and Property Courts of England & Wales within the High Court was announced in March 2017, and launched in London in July 2017.
-The courts would in future administer the specialist jurisdictions that had previously been administered in the Queen's Bench Division under the names of the Admiralty Court, the Commercial Court, and the Technology & Construction Court, and under the Chancery Division's lists for Business, Company and Insolvency, Competition, Intellectual Property, Revenue, and Trusts and Probate.
+The formation of the Business and Property Courts of England & Wales within the High Court was announced in March 2017, and launched in London in July 2017.
+The courts are based in the Rolls Building, where there are 31 courts and three super courts able to handle the most complex and multi-party trials.
+There are regional High Court centres at the civil and family courts in the major cities.
+The Business and Property Courts administer the specialist jurisdictions that had previously been administered in the Queen's Bench Division under the names of the Admiralty Court, the Commercial Court, and the Technology & Construction Court, and under the Chancery Division's lists for Business, Insolvency and Companies, Competition, Intellectual Property, Revenue, and Property, Trusts and Probate.
+In 2015, the Financial List was created "for financial claims of £50 million or more, or cases that raise issues concerning the domestic and international financial markets: the equity, derivatives, FX and commodities markets."
+There are also Regional Business and Property Courts.

+The judicial expertise available in the Rolls Building includes asset recovery, banking, commodities, company law, construction, finance, fraud, insolvency and reconstruction.
+It also covers information technology, insurance, intellectual property (including patents), international trade, mining, oil and gas, partnership, property, public procurement, regulation, shipping, tax and trusts.
+All matters in this list are heard by judges with particular experience in determining disputes in their particular speciality.